Château Laroze Saint-Emilion 2020 - Grand Cru Classé

 Wine rated (2021 guide) 94-95/100 (Jonathan Choukroun Chicheportiche)

-The nose is elegant and offers freshness, a little concentration, as well as some power and a little depth.
-There are notes of crushed blackcurrant, fleshy boysenberry and, more subtly, strawberry, combined with hints of fleshy/ripe red berries, fresh violet, lily, as well as hints of spice, toast, zan, and a discreet hint of green pepper and mocha.
-The palate is fruity, balanced, discreetly tight and offers deliciousness, a juicy/tart texture, tension (in finesse) as well as concentration, good definition and good structure.
-On the palate, this wine expresses notes of pulpy/fleshy wild blackcurrant, juicy/fresh small black berries and, more subtly, bright raspberry, combined with hints of small black fruits, violet, cardamom, zan, as well as hints of spice, mocha and a subtle hint of roasted almond.
-The tannins are precise, fine, elegant, and structuring.
+The nose is refined, offering freshness, a touch of concentration, as well as a certain intensity and depth.
+It features notes of crushed blackcurrant, fleshy boysenberry, and, more subtly, strawberry, combined with hints of ripe, fleshy red berries, fresh violet, and lily, as well as hints of spice, toast, and zingiber, along with a subtle touch of green pepper and mocha.
+The palate is fruity, balanced, and subtly tight, offering a delicious, juicy and tangy texture, tension (with finesse), concentration, good definition, and good structure.
+On the palate, this wine expresses notes of pulpy, fleshy wild blackcurrant, juicy, fresh small black berries, and, more subtly, vibrant raspberry, combined with hints of small black fruits, violet, cardamom, and zan, as well as hints of spice, mocha, and a subtle hint of roasted almond.
+The tannins are precise, refined, elegant, and provide structure.

 Tastingbook - Markus Del Monego